 “The allegation that St. Thomas converted a Mylapore king to Christianity and was then murdered is deeply offensive to Hindus as it implicates Hindus in the assassination of an important Christian saint.
 The true martyrs of the whole affair were the Hindus who lost their ancient Kapaleeswara Temple on the beach when the Portuguese destroyed Mylapore.
 The Vatican has stated in a letter to me that the question of whether or not St. Thomas came to India is one for historians to decide.”

 This letter was published in The New Indian Express on 16 July 2004, after a reminder had been sent to the managing editor.
 He and his chief, blind and stubborn as they are about the implications of spreading the St. Thomas tale, did not want to know any more about it.

 Ironically, the “historian” who has spoken out on the travels of St. Thomas, is the Pope himself.
 He has stated that the apostle got as far as western India, now Pakistan, called Parthia or Gandhara in the 1st century.
 He is following the Persian cultural ambiance and desert geography described in the Acts of Thomas, which is logical for a Catholic scholar to do.
-Another Catholic historian, better equipped than the Pope to decide on St. Thomas in India, is Anglican Bishop Stephen Neill.
+Another Christian historian, better equipped than the Pope to decide on St. Thomas in India, is Anglican Bishop Stephen Neill.
 In History of Christianity in India: The Beginnings to 1707 A.D., he wrote: